Islamic State claims Iraq car bombs that kill nearly 60

 The attacks took place less than a month after a bombing claimed by Islamic State in the nearby town of Khan Bani Saad, which killed more than 100 people and prompted riots by distraught mourners.

-Security forces and militia groups are currently focused on routing Islamic State from the western province of Anbar, where they have been gearing up for an offensive to retake the sprawling Sunni heartland.
+Security forces and militia groups are currently focussed on routing Islamic State from the western province of Anbar, where they have been gearing up for an offensive to retake the sprawling Sunni heartland.

 (Reporting by Saif Hameed and Ahmed Rasheed in Baghdad and Omar Fahmy in Cairo, Writing by Stephen Kalin,; Editing by Angus MacSwan)